 They can also provide more information or useful advice about the school.
 Some schools will track a student’s communication with the school to see how interested they are in the program.
 It would not hurt to attend the school’s luncheons, college fairs, or other public events.

 Whether it is an essay or a personal statement, students often undermine the importance of their application writings.
-Your personal statements and essays are a chance for you to humanize your application and put a face to the GPA, test scores, and activities.
+Your personal statements and essays are a chance for you to stand out.
+Essays humanize your application and put a face to the GPA, test scores, and activities.
 The best college admissions essays are captivating, engaging, and creative.

 Having strong letters of recommendation help boost your application by showing the admissions committee another person’s perspective of you.
 Letters of recommendation are meant to illustrate your skills, accomplishments, and personality in a way that grades and test scores cannot.